Casaba Golden Beauty Melon (110-120 Days)

 Heirloom Ancient Asian US since 1850.
-A melon originally from Turkey, with thick white juicy flesh that possesses a light sweetness and a long shelf life.
+The Casaba Golden Beauty Melon is originally from Turkey, with thick white juicy flesh that possesses a light sweetness and a long shelf life.
 They do not slip from the vine, therefore you can harvest when they are reasonably mature and hold in storage until blossom end softens.
 Oval fruits average 7-8 pounds with a golden yellow & wrinkled skin.
 White flesh has a wonderful spicy scent & tempting flavor.

 Germination: 4-10 days